Pink Shirt Day events, fundraising and grant distribution are managed by the team at CKNW Kids' Fund:

 General Manager – Corus Entertainment Vancouver

 With over 25 years of experience in the radio and television broadcasting industry, Brad Phillips has held numerous titles such as Program Director at Moffat Communications, Vice President and General Manager of Chum Radio & Television and Vice President of BC Operations at Astral Media.
-He is currently the General Manager of Corus Entertainment Vancouver, is also serving as the President of the British Columbia Association of Broadcasters.
+He is currently the Vice President and Head of FM Radio for Corus Entertainment Vancouver and is also serving as the President of the British Columbia Association of Broadcasters.

 President – Fairborne Homes